Home Majors Theater & Drama

-Theater & Drama Degree
+Theater & Drama

 Students study acting, directing, playwriting, stage design, lighting, costume design, and theater history through both academic study and production experience.
 Graduates typically pursue careers in professional theater, film and television, arts education, event production, and corporate training and communications.
 Theater training develops exceptional public speaking, collaboration, and creative problem-solving skills that transfer to many professional settings.

-What Theater & Drama Graduates Do
+What Theater & Drama graduates do

 Your career will likely unfold behind the curtain, not just on stage.
 As a producer or director, you’ll spend your days wrangling budgets, managing creative teams, and making the final call on everything from casting to lighting cues.
 Or you might work as a set designer, translating a script’s vision into digital models and physical builds.
 Many start as production assistants, staff writers, or assistant designers, learning the ropes on smaller shows before leading major projects.
 While roles for producers and directors are growing, the path for performers is more competitive with slower growth.